MundoAndino Home : Andes Argentina Guide at MundoAndino

 Population

 There are 965,522 people living in Misiones.
-The majority of the residents of Misiones are descendants of immigrants.
-Unlike many regions of Argentina where the immigrants came through Buenos Aires, most of the immigrants who settled in Misiones came through Southern Brazil.
+Majority of the residents of Misiones are descendants of immigrants.
+Unlike many regions of Argentina where the immigrants came through Buenos Aries, most of the immigrants that settled in Misiones came through Southern Brazil.
 The ethnic groups that settled in Misiones are Italians, Germans, Spaniards, Poles, Ukrainians, French, Swiss, Russians, Swedes, Danes, Arabs, and Japanese.

 Economy